tronbot/tronbot-graphql-actuator/README.md

 Microservice applicaton for generating the graphql schema

 This application is configured for Service Discovery and Configuration with Consul.
-On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
-For more information, read our documentation on [Service Discovery and Configuration with Consul][].
+On launch, it will refuse to start if it is not able to connect to Consul at (http://localhost:8500).
+For more information.

 ## Development